 Service Time: Nick entered the service on July 17, 1943, at Detroit, Michigan.
-He was assigned to the Reconnaissance Company of the 807th Tank Destroyer Battalion.
+He was assigned to A Company of the 807th Tank Destroyer Battalion but at some point would be transferred to Reconnaissance Company.
 He was affectionately known as "Junior" by the older troops and trained with the unit, qualifying as a Sharpshooter with the Carbine and Thompson Sub-Machine Gun and as a Marksman with the M-1 Rifle.
 He shipped out with them from the New York port on August 11, 1944.
-They arrived at Liverpool, England, on the 23rd and a month later the boarded transports and landed at Utah Beach on September 18th.
+They arrived at Liverpool, England, on the 23rd and a month later boarded transports and landed at Utah Beach on September 18th.

 They fought in the Metz sector from September to November and attacked toward Saarlautern in November and December.
-Nick fractured his spine when he fell into a WWI bunker and spent some time recuperating, taking him out of the action, for some period.
+Nick fractured his spine when he fell into a WWI bunker and spent some time recuperating, taking him out of action, for a period.

-The unit battled the German Nordwind offensive in January 1945, then shifted north in March for the offensive to the Rhine.
-The 807th defended the Rhine River bridges in April and converted to the M18 tank destroyer in time to join the drive through Bavaria, late that same month.
-The unit reached the vicinity of Salzburg, Austria, in early May.
+The unit battled the German Nordwind offensive in January, 1945, then shifted north in March for the offensive to the Rhine.
+The 807th defended the Rhine River bridges in April and converted to the M18 tank destroyer in time to join the drive through Bavaria late that same month.
+They reached the vicinity of Salzburg, Austria, in early May.

-Nick would ship home at the end of July, arriving back in the U.S. on the 29th. he received credit for campaigns in Rhineland and Central Europe and receiving the WWII Victory medal, the American Theater Medal, EAME Medal, Good Conduct Medal and the Purple Heart. he left the service at the rank of Private First Class.
+Nick shipped home at the end of July, arriving back in the U.S. on the 29th.
+He received credit for the campaigns of Rhineland and Central Europe and received the WWII Victory, the American Theater, EAME, Good Conduct and the Purple Heart medals.
+He left the service at the rank of Private First Class.

-Now back in the states, Nick go back to Detroit and enter the Henry Ford Apprentice Program, becoming a clay modeler for the Ford Motor Company and later a supervisor in that same design group.
-On April 30, 1949, he married the former Rosalie James, who had been born in Detroit, and was the daughter of Wilker James.
-The new couple would have seven children, Patricia, Nicholas, Pamela, Richard, Karen, Joseph and Cheryl.
+Now back in the U.S., Nick went back to Detroit and entered the Henry Ford Apprentice Program, becoming a clay modeler for the Ford Motor Company and later a supervisor in that same design group.
+On April 30, 1949, he married the former Rosalie James, who was born in Detroit, and was the daughter of Wilker James.
+The new couple had seven children, Patricia, Nicholas, Pamela, Richard, Karen, Joseph and Cheryl.
 His family was his main interest but he also enjoyed scuba diving, waterskiing, fishing, art, antiques, history, paleontology and astronomy.
 He was also a member of the VFW.

 Nick also continued his education at Wayne State University, where he earned his Bachelors Degree.
-He retired from Ford in 1980, and he and Rose were able to travel throughout the U.S., including Hawaii and overseas in countries of Europe, the Fiji Islands and Austrailia.
+He retired from Ford in 1980, and he and Rose were able to travel throughout the U.S., including Hawaii and overseas to European countries, the Fiji Islands and Austrailia.

-Nick passed away on April 20, 2017, an was buried in the Great Lakes National Cemetery in Holly, Michigan.
-I want to thank Nick's daughter Cheryl for providing the information and photos for this tribute.
+Nick passed away on April 20, 2017, and was buried in the Great Lakes National Cemetery in Holly, Michigan.
+I want to thank Nick's daughter, Cheryl, for providing the information and photos for this tribute.